espadrine/sc/doc/Readme.md

 subclass instance.
 As a result, you can use all node.js' HTTP and HTTPS methods.

-You may provide the `start` function with a JSON object which defaults to this:
+You may provide the `start` function with a JSON object defining the server's settings.
+It defaults to this:

 ```js
 {